Updated: 7 days ago

 By complying with these rules the 18 startups managed to get their permission to start operations.
 However, in order to also keep it they must commit to moving their fleets daily, so that every morning the scooters are parked in the correct neighborhoods, according to what is outlined in their respective permit.

-Which companies are still operating in 6 months?!
+Which companies will still be operating after 6 months?

-Only cars with the 0 and Eco stickers, (stickers are mandatory from April 24), will be able to park in regulated parking spaces in Madrid’s streets today (the green and blue zones).
+Only cars with the 0 and Eco stickers, (stickers are mandatory from April 24 2019), will be able to park in regulated parking spaces in Madrid’s streets.

 But the money driven approach of "go big or go home" doesn't seem to apply here with such big players like Cabify and Bird being kept out of the race (for now anyway).